MakarovArtyom/MakarovArtyom.github.io/_posts/2018-01-28-perceptron.md

 #### Step №3 - Features engineering

-The further steps will be to calculate the difference in seconds and create new column for taxi trips duration - *"diff"*.
+The further steps will be to calculate the difference in seconds and create new column for taxi trips duration - *"diff"*. <br>
 Besides we are going to derive time periods from stamps for both dropoffs and pickups.
 These variables will be used for further hypothesis testing and models fitting.

 <details><summary>Python code</summary>